LukeShortCloud/rootpages/src/programming/devops.rst

     -  MIME-Version = The version of MIME to use.

         -  Content-Type = A HTTP header that specifies what the format of the resource representation.
-        -  Content-Disposition = Specify if an attachment will be shown automatically (inline) or shown as a separate attachment (attachtment).
+        -  Content-Disposition = Specify if an attachment will be shown automatically (inline) or shown as a separate attachment (attachment).
         -  Content-Transfer-Encoding = The encoding for the data.

 -  Headers = The metadata of a message that describe details of how it should be processed.